 When thinking about managing a small law firm, it’s important to go back to basics and reevaluate your pricing and payment models.
 The 2020 Legal Trends Report found that clients care about affordability.
 In particular, 78% of consumers say that lawyers should adopt pricing and/or payment models that will make legal services more affordable.
 But lawyers should look at the issue of affordability across multiple dimensions.
 “Affordable” is more than just about the overall price.
 It’s about the value your clients perceive they have received for the price they have paid.
 How many times have you happily paid extra for something knowing you were getting excellent customer service?
 At the same time, how often have you paid less and been less than pleased with the results?

 For example, for many years my optometrist was also my supplier of contact lenses.
 While I knew I could get them cheaper at the big-box stores, I also knew I always got excellent service and valued my relationship with the optometrist.
 Over the years, he helped me in various ways that had value but no price.
 When the optometrist retired and I went to see a new one in a bigger company, there was no comparison to the customer service–I couldn’t even get someone to call me back to place an order!
 Off to the big-box store I went, having lost the incentive to continue with the new provider.

 Go beyond reducing prices or offering discounts for your legal services

 Reducing prices or offering discounts is a short term solution.
-In addition, there is often a race to the bottom that is very hard to compete with, especially against larger firms with more resources and profit margin to work with.
+There is often a race to the bottom that is hard to compete with, especially against larger law firms with more resources and profit margins to work with.
 It can also condition your clients to always expect or ask for a discount.
 Think about it: Would you ever go into Bed Bath and Beyond without a 20% off coupon?
 This strategy can easily backfire and devalue your work—in the eyes of your clients.